Lighting Industry's Future Dims As Efficient LED Bulbs Take Over

 "Unfortunately, when consumers have to spend money and everything else is getting more expensive, 'Made in the U.S.' kind of drops down on their list of priorities," says Jennifer Dolan, head of government affairs for LEDVANCE.

 Dolan says the company tried to keep the plant viable.
 Just a few years ago LEDVANCE invested $10 million to begin producing the LED bulbs people want to buy.
-But the lighting business is changing so fast that plan fell apart.
+But the lighting business is changing so fast, that plan fell apart.
 A big reason is falling prices.

-"We have seen, on a global scale, the prices of LED lamps have decreased by approximately 14 percent per year over the last six years," says Pål Karlsen, lighting technology research analyst at IHS Markit.
+"We have seen, on a global scale, the prices of LED lamps have decreased by approximately 14% per year over the last six years," says Pal Karlsen, lighting technology research analyst at IHS Markit.

 On top of that, federal efficiency regulations are in flux.
-The Obama administration tried to dramatically expand efficiency requirements to more light bulbs.
+The Obama administration tried to dramatically expand efficiency requirements to more lightbulbs.
 But then the Trump administration reversed that, a position Dolan's company supports.

 "There's a lot of uncertainty in policy.
 There's a lot of uncertainty in the marketplace.
 Everything is just converging to make it very difficult in lighting," says Dolan.